gabrielbdornas/braico.me/docs/blog/posts/20240610_python_path_lib.md

 PosixPath('/home/gabrielbdornas/')
 ```

-1. :man_raising_hand: With `Path.cwd() `and `Path.home()`, you can conveniently get a starting point for your Python scripts.
-In cases where you need to spell paths out or reference a subdirectory structure, you can instantiate Path with a string.
+1. :man_raising_hand: Using the home directory as a starting point, you can specify paths that’ll work independent of any specific usernames.

 ## Passing in a String